smruthi-sreenivas/indian-law-rag-pipeline/README.md

 ## 🧪 Evaluation

-Since a labeled test set is not available, **manual evaluation** was performed using a curated set of **30 Indian law questions** covering:
+Since a labeled test set is not available, **manual evaluation** was performed using a curated set of **Indian law questions** covering:

 - IPC (Criminal Law)
 - IT Act (Cyber Law)